Mahomes made to work & Dallas defence dominates again

-NFL Week Two review & results: Mahomes wins on birthday, Dallas & 49ers dominant
+NFL week two review & results: Mahomes wins on birthday, Dallas & 49ers cruise, Burrow injury

 Last updated on .From the section American Football